Ethernet IEEE 802.3 Includes:

-Gigabit Ethernet, 1GE, is the next development of the Ethernet standard beyond the popular 100Base-T version.
 As the name suggests, Gigabit Ethernet, 1GE, allows the transfer of data at speeds of 1000 Mbps or 1Gbps.
-It is particularly easy to install because the 1000Base-T variant is designed to run over Cat 5 UTP (unshielded twisted pair) that is widely and cheaply available.
+It is particularly easy to install because the 1000BASE-T variant is designed to run over Cat 5 UTP (unshielded twisted pair) Ethernet cables that are widely and cheaply available.

 Gigabit Ethernet, 1GE development